 The ITIL Service Transition stage of the ITIL lifecycle has several core processes.
 ITIL training tells us that none are integral to this stage than the release and deployment management process.
 Without this process, the Service Transition stage would mean nothing.
 As described in online ITIL courses, the Service Transition stage is the link between ITIL Service Design and ITIL Service Operation.
 Without the Service Transition stage, and therefore the release and deployment management process, new and upgraded services cannot be successfully deployed and made available to customers.

 Planned, designed and built packages are released and deployed under the control of the release and deployment management process.
 We can say that the release and deployment management process is the core process of the Service Transition stage.
 The main goal of the Service Transition stage is transferring planned, designed, built and tested packages into service operation stage.
-And this is mainly done in release and deployment management process.

 The goals of release and deployment